yw2436/Hello-World/README.md

 # Hello-World
-This is my first repository in github.
-I created it when I was reading the guide to use Github.
+I use this repository as a notebook, to record what I learned as I preceed on the path as a programmer/bioinformatician, etc.